BenDMDev/slate/source/includes/_categories.md

 ```

-This endpoint allows the creation of a new category.
+This endpoint creaties a new category.

 ### HTTP Request